+One way to think about this that $\nu$ is the absolutely continuous part of $\ft \mu$, while $a(\cdot)$ is the (atomic) singular part.
 We then let the class $\acm$ (Almost Crystalline Measures) denote the $\afs$-pairs $(\mu,a)$ such that both $\mu$ and $\a$ have locally finite support.
-A typical example is Guinand's prime summation formula (also known as Riemann–Weil explicit formula), which states that for every $\p\in C_c^\infty(\r)$ we have
+The typical example is Guinand's prime summation formula (also known as Riemann–Weil explicit formula), which states that for every $\p\in C_c^\infty(\r)$ we have

 where $\psi(z)=\Gamma'(z)/\Gamma(z)$ is the digamma function, $\Lambda(n)$ is the von Mangoldt function, $\rho=1/2+i\ga$ are the zeros of the Dirichlet $L$-function on the critical strip $0<\Re \rho<1$ and $\chi$ is a primitive, real and even Dirichlet character of modulus $N$.
 Since $|\psi(1/4+it/2)| \ll \log (2+|t|)$ and $\sum_{\ga} \frac{1}{1+\ga^2} < \infty$, we conclude, assuming the Riemann Hypothesis for $L(\chi,s)$, that if we let